riccim94/ASCATCATA/README.md

 The "contribution" index refers to the contribution to the overall variance for the dimensions considered, and it is calculated in the same procedure used by the function `fviz_contrib` contained in the `factoextra` package (Kassambara & Mundt 2020).
 This index indicates the percentage of the contribution of the loadings in a specific time unit to the definition of the principal components (Kassambara, 2017).

+This plot conveys two kinds of information: which time intervals are most significant for differentiating between different levels of a single factor.
+This information is reported by each individual line, and higher values at certain time intervals mean that the estimation of the model is inferred mostly from the differences detected in those intervals of time.
+The second information conveyed by this plot is the comparison of the contribution levels between different factors, estimated by comparing the plot's lines of different colors.
+This highlights how the differences estimated within different factors are different: the differences are not only due to different intensity values but also to the moments when those differences occur in the analysis.

 It is possible to define which are the dimensions considered specifying in the object `dimensions` the number corresponding to the dimension of interest.
 The information reported highlights for each factor to which time interval the differences between the levels detected using the previous plot are due.